Webflow sync, pageviews & more.

 TL;DR

-Yes, you can change the color of placeholder text in a Webflow form to make it more visible using custom styles.
+Yes, you can change the placeholder text color in a Webflow form using a bit of custom CSS added via the Embed element or inside the Project settings.

-• To target and style placeholder text, you need to use the ::placeholder pseudo-element with custom code.
+• To change the placeholder color, you need to use the CSS ::placeholder pseudo-element.

-• Drag a Embed element (found under Components) onto your page.
+• Drag an Embed element from the Add panel onto your page.

-• This snippet targets all input and textarea placeholders across your page.
+• This will style the placeholder text for all input and textarea elements across the page.

 3. Target Specific Form Fields (Optional)

-• If you only want to change the placeholder color for specific fields:
+• If you only want to change placeholder color for specific fields, assign a class to those fields (e.g., custom-placeholder) and update the CSS:

 Summary